ag2332/ag2332/README.md

 Hi 👋 My name is Archie

 =======================

 Frontend Developer

 ------------------
 I’m an aspiring frontend developer with a strong foundation in web technologies, actively looking for opportunities to advance in frontend development.
 I’m dedicated to creating intuitive, high-performance web applications and constantly striving to expand my skills and embrace new oppotunities

-* 🌍  I'm based in United Kingdom
+* 🌍  I'm based in the United Kingdom
 * 🖥️  See my portfolio at [MyPortfolio](http://github.com/ag2332/Portfolio)
 * ✉️  You can contact me at [archiegeorge23@gmail.com(mailto:archiegeorge23@gmail.com)
-* 🚀  I'm currently working on [EspressoSync](http://github.com/ag2332/EspressoSync) * 🧠  I'm learning Typescript
+* 🚀  I'm currently working on [EspressoSync](http://github.com/ag2332/EspressoSync)
+* 🧠  I'm learning Typescript

 ### My Tech Stack